 Authoritative leadership styles fixate on autocratic leaders – like in the military – with decisions coming from one person at the top.
 It’s a good model for quick decisions but runs the risk of team members feeling undervalued.
 Characteristic leadership relies on the charm of a leader, and success depends on their presence.
 Compared to other models which prepare teams to continue in their absence, the removal of a charismatic leader often creates a power vacuum.
 A bureaucratic leadership style, meanwhile, uses strict procedures - not a great model for businesses requiring out-of-the-box thinking but may suit routine-based roles where members would benefit from clearly defined rules.
 However, many jobs typically employ a transactional leadership model which sees subordinates – motivated by rewards and punishment – cede all authority to their manager, with the sole purpose to fulfil their commands.
 Relying on a clear command structure, it rewards success, punishes failure, and uses ‘management by exception’, only praising that which exceeds expectations, and correcting that which falls short.

 You’ve been served

-Similarly, democratic leadership models invite subordinates to contribute to the decision-making process by having their thoughts and opinions taken into account – however, the final responsibility for the decision still resides with their leader.
-In general, participative models often yield better results, functioning by giving members involvement in the decision-making process, improving their understanding, and commitment to tasks.
+Similarly, democratic leadership models invite subordinates to contribute to the decision-making process by having their thoughts and opinions considered – however, the final responsibility for the decision still resides with their leader.
+In general, participative models often yield better results, functioning by giving members involvement in the decision-making process and improving their understanding and commitment to tasks.